DyeKuu/INF573-Comic-Face/README.md

 python comic_photo.py comic_pics/ki.png human_pics/img.PNG -m
 `

-The two output images are like :
+The two output images are like:

 ![res1](results/replace.png "replacement result")![res2](results/merge.png "merged result")

 If you want to use more flexible apis, we are welcomed to search for more usage in the codes!